laurent22/joplin/packages/app-cli/tests/support/plugins/content_script/GENERATOR_DOC.md

 - `/src/index.ts`, which contains the entry point for the plugin source code.
 - `/src/manifest.json`, which is the plugin manifest.
 It contains information such as the plugin a name, version, etc.

+The file `/plugin.config.json` could also be useful if you intend to use [external scripts](#external-script-files), such as content scripts or webview scripts.

 ## Building the plugin

 The plugin is built using Webpack, which creates the compiled code in `/dist`.
 A JPL archive will also be created at the root, which can use to distribute the plugin.